 Instead of decay coupling constants, often only the decay branching ratios are given.
-Branching ratios can be determined from a Breit-Wigner parametrization or at the pole position.
+Branching ratios can be determined from a Breit-Wigner parameterization or at the pole position.
 In the PDG1986 edition~\cite{ParticleDataGroup:1986kuw}, branching ratios were defined in the section on ``Kinematics" for elastic scattering and resonances represented by a Breit-Wigner function.
 In the minireview on $N$ and $\Delta$ resonances in the Review of Particle Properties RPP2012~\cite{ParticleDataGroup:2012pjm}, the use of residues to determine branching ratios and integration over the full spectral functions were suggested.
 In RPP2016~\cite{ParticleDataGroup:2016lqr}, a new section on ``Resonances" was introduced~\cite{Asner:2016inPDG}, the scattering amplitude and the definition of branching ratios were discussed in a much wider context and moved to this new section.
-In this note we follow the notation of the review on ``Resonances".
-Here, we apply the formalism only to pion and photo-induced scattering processes.
+The notation used in our writing follows that used in the review on ``Resonances".

+{ In this note, we discuss different prescriptions to define branching ratios.
+None of the prescriptions is strictly compatible with all requirements like analyticity, unitarity, and crossing symmetry of the amplitude.
+But to the best of our knowledge, no such definition exists in the literature.
+The only definition in this paper fully consistent with such requirements is the partial width of the $f_0(980)$ to two pions when obtained from a dispersive determination of its pole.
+But for the branching ratio, we would need the total width for which a model prescription is also needed.
+Hence, we always need approximations for branching ratios.

-In this note we consider the dynamical part of the amplitude.
-If a resonance has spin, the decay products have -- in general -- a non-flat angular distributions.
-The angular part of the amplitude can be calculated in the helicity \cite{Jacob:1959at} or in a spin-momentum operator-expansion formalism~\cite{Anisovich:2006bc}.
+For our discussion} we consider the dynamical part of the amplitude for pion and photo-induced scattering processes.
+If a resonance has spin, the decay products have -- in general -- non-flat angular distributions.
+The angular part of the amplitude can be calculated in the helicity~\cite{Jacob:1959at} or in a spin-momentum operator-expansion formalism~\cite{Anisovich:2006bc}.